Hospital pharmacies becoming increasingly automated

 One example of a new hospital pharmacy service concept is closed loop medication management.
 This will become possible once the integration of information systems has advanced to the point that enables the real-time utilisation of patient, treatment and medicine information.
 This type of management of the entire medical service process will significantly improve patient safety, though there is still much to do before it becomes widespread.

-The next decade is fast approaching and we have no crystal ball to accurately predict what it will bring.
+The next decade is fast approaching and we have no crystal ball to predict accurately what it will bring.
 However, the future is also shaped by the solutions, decisions and actions that we develop, make and take today.
 Medical services are part of the new health and social services system, which is why hospital pharmacy operations cannot hope to escape the impacts of the upcoming changes.